M-earnest/docker_workshop/_sources/advanced/creating.md

 `CMD ["echo", "Hello World!"]`

-Given no further arguments when the container is run (after we've build it, of course), both of these will simply print "Hello World!", but the behavior of the 'CMD' command can be overwritten when the container is run with specific instruction, e.g. 'docker run myimage Hello, Docker!' prints "Hello, Docker!" instead of "Hello World!".
+Given no further arguments when the container is run (after we've build it, of course), both of these will simply print "Hello World!", but the behavior of the `CMD` instruction can be overwritten when the container is run with specific commands, e.g. `docker run myimage Hello, Docker!` prints "Hello, Docker!" instead of "Hello World!".

-A practical use-case can be to combine both instructions, so that `ENTRYPOINT` provides a command that is always exectued, while `CMD` provides arguments that the user might want to exchange, e.g. if we want our container to execute a python script, we simply provide command line argument "python" as our ENTRYPOINT and use CMD to specify a default name of the script.
+A practical use-case can be to combine both instructions, so that `ENTRYPOINT` provides a command that is always exectued, while `CMD` provides arguments that the user might want to exchange, e.g. if we want our container to execute a python script, we simply provide the command line argument "python" as our ENTRYPOINT and use CMD to specify a default name of a script.

 ```
     FROM python:3.10